katarighe/my-portfolio/README.md

 ### Key Features <a name="key-features"></a>

-> There are three key features used in my portfolio.
+> There are three key features used in my personal portfolio project.

 - **The ability to see my project.**
 - **The ability to see my work history.**